cfantasia/CMGWPrimeGroup/doc/README.txt

 o Hack the BuildFiles of the HEEP code to make it 42x-compatible

-o Hack the electron selection in onrder to implement the WP80 cuts
+o Hack the electron selection in order to implement the WP80 cuts

 o Compile the code